henrikekannen/j-H.md/CourseworkJ-H.md

 - Are held once a week
 -The purpose of this meeting is a list with to dos which is than distributed among the circle members

 ---
+# Integrative decision making

+1. Any circle member can propose changes
+2. Employees can only propose changes that effect their own work
+---

 # Related Concepts